Bale Of Hay Cost

 How Much Does A Bale Of Hay Cost?

 The price of a bale of hay changes a lot and very fast through time.
 There are different types of hay you can choose from and their prices vary significantly.
-For example, according to the Internet Hay Exchange website, the price of hay is around $124 per ton, while for the Alfalfa hay you will have to pay around $211 per ton.
+For example, according to the Internet Hay Exchange website, the price of hay is around $124 per ton, while for Alfalfa you will have to pay around $211 per ton.

 You might also like our articles on the cost of a bale of cotton, a pole barn, or a donkey.

-There are people that need to purchase smaller quantities of hay for their beloved pets.
+There are people who need to purchase smaller quantities of hay for their beloved pets.
 The daily diet of some animals like rabbits, hamsters, or guinea pigs includes hay.
 Expect to pay around $45 for a 25-lb. bag of hay from an online pet shop, including shipping.
 This means that one pound of hay would cost around $1.8.

-Cost of hay by location
+Cost of grass hay and alfalfa hay by location

 The cost of hay is greatly influenced by your location.
 In the table below you will find the average costs per ton for grass hay and alfalfa hay in different states of America, according to the USDA.